Smart Temperature Sensors Guide: Basics, Uses, and Key Features to Know

 • Digital signal processing

-• Wireless connectivity such as Wi-Fi, Bluetooth, or LoRa
+• Wireless connectivity (Wi-Fi, Bluetooth, LoRa)

 • Internet of Things (IoT) platforms

-Smart temperature sensors are commonly used in:
+Smart temperature sensors are widely used across industries:

 • Smart buildings and energy management